-Šonka began flying gliders and parachute jumping at the age of 17 near his hometown of Sezimovo Ústí.
-As a pilot in the Czech Air Force he flew a supersonic jet fighter, the JAS-39 Gripen, in the 211th Tactical Squadron and was a member of the prestigious Czech Air Force display team flying the L-159 ALCA.
-He also earned a master's degree from the Military Academy and the University of Pardubice.
+Sonka began flying gliders and parachute jumping at age 17.
+As a pilot in the Czech Air Force, he flew a supersonic jet fighter, the JAS-39 Gripen, in the 211th Tactical Squadron and was a member of the prestigious Czech Air Force display team flying the L-159 ALCA.
+He also holds a master’s degree from the Military Academy and the University of Pardubice.

-Šonka's aerobatics career started with gliders and then powered aircraft.
-Since joining the Czech aerobatic team in 2005 he has captured numerous honours including European overall Vice Champion in the Unlimited category, two-time World Freestyle Vice Champion, two-time European Freestyle Champion, and six Unlimited and six Freestyle Championship wins at Czech Nationals.
+Sonka’s aerobatics career started with gliders and then powered aircraft.
+Since joining the Czech aerobatic team in 2005, his achievements include European overall Vice Champion in the Unlimited category, two-time World Freestyle Vice Champion, three consecutive European Freestyle Championships, and eight Unlimited and eight Freestyle Championship wins at Czech Nationals.

 Sonka’s fan base extends around the world, and he puts that popularity to work as an advocate for disadvantaged children.
 His accomplishments have been recognised with numerous honours including being named among the Top 10 Czech Sportsmen of 2018 and awarded the republic’s 2016 Person of the Year in Aviation Sport.